Sex workers' rights: International Labour Organization

-Similarly, the International Labour Organization (ILO) has released reports suggesting policies that could be put into place that would address the vulnerabilities that sex workers encounter due to the nature of their jobs.
-Most of the reports deal with ways to decrease the number of workers that contract HIV/AIDS so that the disease is not spread to the general population.
-It also supports the "Getting to Zero" mission, and has found different ways to implement the primary policy initiative, Recommendation 200.
-This recommendation states that "Measures be taken in and through the workplace to facilitate access to HIV prevention, treatment, care, and support services for workers, their families, and dependents".
+The International Labour Organization (ILO) has also released reports suggesting policies.
+Most of the reports deal with ways to decrease the number of workers that contract HIV/AIDS.
+It also supports the "Getting to Zero" mission.
+Its primary policy initiative is Recommendation 200.
 The publication discusses some of the different ways that they have implemented programs that target both sex workers and their clients in different countries worldwide.

-Another report released by the ILO examines sex work in Cambodia by evaluating direct and indirect sex work in various settings and case studies with sex workers to conclude with policy suggestions that can be used to decrease the rate of HIV/AIDS transmission among sex workers, their clients, and to the general population also.
-Some of the key recommendations from this report suggest addressing violence and abuse that is work-related, expanding unions to include indirect sex workers, bringing a workplace perspective to prevention care and health strategies, and coordinating health and safety interventions within the workplace.
-Under each category, more specific initiatives that can be implemented were also included.
+Another report released by the ILO examines sex work in Cambodia by evaluating direct and indirect sex work in various settings and case studies with sex workers to conclude with policy suggestions.

 Amnesty International

 In August 2015, Amnesty International called for the worldwide decriminalisation of sex work as the best way to improve the human rights of sex workers.
-In May 2016, it published its policy calling on governments around the world to decriminalise consensual sex work, and rejecting the 'Nordic model'.
+In May 2016, it published its policy calling on governments around the world to decriminalise consensual sex work and rejecting the Nordic model.

-Human Rights Watch

-In 2019, Human Rights Watch announced that it "supports the full decriminalization of consensual adult sex work" and rejects the 'Nordic model,' believing that full decriminalization "maximizes (the) protection, dignity, and equality" of sex workers.

 Regional organizations

 Australia

 Scarlet Alliance is the peak body for sex worker organizations in Australia and campaigns for the full decriminalization of sex work, in addition to providing HIV/AIDS outreach and education to sex workers.
 The country has been credited with better sex worker occupational health and safety, high condom use, and the lowest STI and HIV rates around the world.
-Furthermore, the now-defunct Prostitutes Collective of Victoria (PCV), founded in Melbourne, was the first sex workers' organization in the world to receive government funding (the organization was renamed "Resourcing Health Education for the Sex Industry (RhED)" and became part of the Inner South Community Health Service, but, as of 2013, is a different kind of organization).